 The Utrecht Law Review is an open-access peer-reviewed journal which aims to offer an international academic platform for cross-border legal research.
 In the first place, this concerns research in which the boundaries of the classic branches of the law (private law, criminal law, constitutional and administrative law, European and public international law) are crossed and connections are made between these areas of the law, amongst others from a comparative law perspective.
 In addition, the journal welcomes research in which classic law is brought face to face with not strictly legal disciplines such as philosophy, economics, political sciences and public administration science.

 The journal was established in 2005 and is affiliated to the Utrecht University School of Law.

 If you wish to receive e-mail alerts please join the mailing list.

-The deadline for submissions to the 2020-1 general issue of the Utrecht Law Review has now passed.
+The deadline for submissions to the 2022-1 general issue of the Utrecht Law Review has now passed.
 The Board of Editors will no longer consider submissions for this issue.
-If you wish your article to be considered for the following general issue, we kindly invite you to respond to the new Call for Papers in 2021.
+If you wish your article to be considered for the following general issue, we kindly invite you to respond to the new Call for Papers in the Spring of 2022.

 Under 'About the Journal' further information can be found regarding deadlines and ULR issues.